m0lentum/molentum.github.io/content/blog/2024/sf-colliders/source.md

 {% sidenote() %}
 While writing this post I realized I had made a mistaken assumption in my original version of this algorithm, and reimplemented the whole thing.
-Fixing bugs by writing blogs! 😛
+Blog-mediated rubber duck debugging! 😛
 {% end %}

 This information actually allows us to implement collision detection between